TrueBlocks/trueblocks-core/src/examples/simple/README.md

 ## Example: simple

-This example shows how to link to the TrueBlocks library (after installing it) and then queries the blockchain for a block and prints the block to the screen.
+This example shows how to link an application to the TrueBlocks library (see the instructions below for installing the libraries)

+The example then queries the blockchain for a blocks and prints each block as it's extracted to the console.

 ```
 int main(int argc, const char* argv[]) {